secuditor/secuditor-lite/README.md

 ## Introduction

 **Secuditor Lite** is a freeware, Python based diagnostic security tool for Windows endpoints and networks with a friendly GUI.
-It helps identify system vulnerabilities, improve device OpSec, and simplify forensic analysis.
+It helps identify system vulnerabilities, improve device OpSec, detect network elements and simplify forensic analysis.
 Suitable for both personal and organizational use.

 ---
 <br>